tsuru/tsuru/docs/contributing/index.rst

     coding-style
     vagrant
+    compose

 See this guide to :doc:`to setup a development environment using Vagrant </contributing/vagrant>`.

+See this guide to :doc:`to setup a development environment using Docker Compose </contributing/compose>`.

 And follow our :doc:`coding style guide </contributing/coding-style>`.